 AgreementUnity, the default Desktop Environment for Ubuntu, which was developed by Canonical Ltd, comes with a very modern look.
 It provides effortless access to favorite applications.
 This was designed for smaller size screens with space-saving Launcher and Horizontal top menu features.
 It is straightforward to navigate and has a powerful search and filtering features.
 However, it is a less customizable comparison to other environments.

-- Looks modern.
+- It looks modern.

 - Apps for Multimedia are incorporated in the desktop.

-- Powerful search and Filtering features.
+- It has a powerful search and Filtering features.

 - Fewer customization scopes.

 LXDE is one of the lightweight, user-friendly, and energy-efficient Linux Desktop Environments.
 It can perform in older computers using meager resources.
 This modular desktop environment is based on GTK+, and its components can be independently used.
 This makes it supported by almost all distros.
 With all these and customizable ability, it is one of the best Linux Desktop Environments.